juniorsundarCasual/TGT/vault/volume-5.chapter-347.md

 "No kidding..."
 Markus affirmed.

-"Besides, I don't consider you my Teacher," Shuri shot back, causing Markus to turn around with a raised brow.
+"Besides, I don't consider you my teacher," Shuri shot back, causing Markus to turn around with a raised brow.
 "We're collaborators, you just had a head start."

 Markus let out an uproarious laugh and patted Shuri on the back good-naturedly, "That's for sure, partner!"